smidig/conference-app/README.md

 If you change the database you typically have to run migration:

     heroku run rake db:migrate --app testsmidig

+### Deployment links

+Any heroku site is available on instancename.herokuapp.com.
+We also have some shortcuts - [test.smidig.no](http://test.smidig.no) points to [testsmidig.herokuapp.no](http://testsmidig.herokuapp.no).
+We also point YEAR.smidig.no to smidigYEAR.herokuapp.no.

+### Heroku/Github integration

+We have heroku/github integration enabled for several instances.

+The latest production site (current year) is connected to master branch.
+Autodeployment is turned _off_ so you have to login to heroku and hit the deploy button.

+The working branch for the current year is connected to the test.smidig.no isntance.
+This is also connected to Travis-CI.
+Any pushes to this branch will start a Travis-CI build - and if/when that turns green - heroku will automatically deploy to test.smidig.no.

+Note that heroku deployment does not run db migration - so if the db has changed then you will need to run the following when deployment is complete:

+    heroku run rake db:migrate

 ## Issue tracker